olzn/hello-observer/content/posts/no-dominion.md

 date: 2018-08-20T12:56:28+01:00
 draft: false
 ---
-And Death Shall Have No Dominion by Dylan Thomas
+And Death Shall Have No Dominion, by Dylan Thomas
+---

 And death shall have no dominion.

-Dead man naked they shall be one
+> Dead man naked they shall be one

-With the man in the wind and the west moon;
+> With the man in the wind and the west moon;

-When their bones are picked clean and the clean bones gone, They shall have stars at elbow and foot;
+> When their bones are picked clean and the clean bones gone,

+> They shall have stars at elbow and foot;

-Though they go mad they shall be sane,
+> Though they go mad they shall be sane,

-Though they sink through the sea they shall rise again;
+> Though they sink through the sea they shall rise again;

-Though lovers be lost love shall not;
+> Though lovers be lost love shall not;

+> And death shall have no dominion.

 And death shall have no dominion.

+> Under the windings of the sea

+> They lying long shall not die windily;

+> Twisting on racks when sinews give way,

+> Strapped to a wheel, yet they shall not break;

+> Faith in their hands shall snap in two,

+> And the unicorn evils run them through;

+> Split all ends up they shan't crack;

+> And death shall have no dominion.

 And death shall have no dominion.
-Under the windings of the sea
-They lying long shall not die windily;
-Twisting on racks when sinews give way,
-Strapped to a wheel, yet they shall not break;
-Faith in their hands shall snap in two,
-And the unicorn evils run them through;
-Split all ends up they shan't crack;
-And death shall have no dominion.

-And death shall have no dominion.
-No more may gulls cry at their ears
+>No more may gulls cry at their ears

-Or waves break loud on the seashores;
+> Or waves break loud on the seashores;

-Where blew a flower may a flower no more
+> Where blew a flower may a flower no more

-Lift its head to the blows of the rain;
+> Lift its head to the blows of the rain;

-Though they be mad and dead as nails,
+> Though they be mad and dead as nails,

-Heads of the characters hammer through daisies;
+> Heads of the characters hammer through daisies;

-Break in the sun till the sun breaks down,
+> Break in the sun till the sun breaks down,

-And death shall have no dominion.
+> And death shall have no dominion.